erizov/Professor/semester_6/lecture_32_distributed_ml/data_parallelism/README.md

 - **Capability Optimization**: Applied to improve structure efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+#Contentmmon Misconceptions

-❌ **WRONG**: "Data Parallelism isContent beInformationolution for all problems" ✓ **CORRECT**: Data Parallelism has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Data Parallelism isContent beInformationolution for all problems" ✓ **CORRECT**: Data Parallelism has specific employ cases and trade-offs; choose algoriDataset based on requirements

 ❌ **WRONG**: "Data PaDataseContentsm is too complex to understand" ✓ **CORRECT**: Data Parallelism can be understood by breaking it down into smaller steps